 What Are Footnotes?

 Footnotes are supplementary pieces of information that support your writing.
-If you’re following The Chicago Manual of Style (which is the best style guide for general business content), supplementary information includes works cited, suggestions for further research, commentary, quotations, or a combination of any of the above.1
+If you’re following The Chicago Manual of Style (Chicago style, which is the best style guide for general business content), supplementary information includes works cited, suggestions for further research, commentary, quotations, copyright statements, or a combination of any of the above.1

-If you’re following the Publication Manual of the American Psychological Association (APA style) or a similar scientific guide, works cited typically appear in the reference list or bibliography; so, footnotes are reserved for commentary and suggestions for further research.2
+If you’re following the Publication Manual of the American Psychological Association (APA style) or MLA style from the Modern Language Association, works cited typically appear in the reference list or bibliography; so, footnotes are reserved for commentary, suggestions for further research, or copyright statements.2

 Work cited example based on Chicago style: